 Unfortunately, there is no easy way to refresh data in Excel automatically.
 You have to use Visual Basic for Applications (VBA) and code to automate repetitive processes.
 And as you can imagine, when large datasets and multiple sources are involved, this could quickly become a time-consuming and overwhelming task.

-When real-time data updates are required, Power BI offers built-in features that make this task easy and manageable.
+On the other hand, when looking at Microsoft Excel vs Power BI, when real-time data updates are required, Power BI offers built-in features that make this task easy and manageable.
 It supports multiple ways to refresh data:

 - Setting up live streaming services

 - Defining automatic refresh setting intervals like 1 hour, 10 minutes, down to one second and also define a time and day-wise frequency.

 - Through the Change Detect feature where you define a measure to check for changes along with how frequently it should check the source for it.
 However, this functionality is limited to DirectQuery sources and selected LiveConnect scenarios only.

 Storing the data in Excel is useful for smaller datasets and once-off requirements with less than 1 million records or are under 500 MB workbook size.
 Using the Excel Data Model (Power Pivot), limits greatly increase to potentially hundreds of millions of rows but in these regions, users will experience instabilities.
 Excel was never designed as a big data store.

 Power BI excels in this area.
 The platform is built to handle Big Data, breaking the barriers to handle data far beyond these limits.
 We are talking about billions of records here.
 Thanks to its robust compression algorithms that intelligently reduce data size and cache it on Import, it adds immense value in enterprise environments that work in fast-evolving, dynamic markets.